datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 ![New message](images/02_gmail/02_google_gmail-7.png)

 You can send an email to multiple people by entering all the emails one after another in front of *To*.
-You can also add recipients in the Cc (copy) or Bcc (blind copy) fields by clicking on either of these links to the right of the *To* area.
+You can also add recipients in the Cc (carbon copy) or Bcc (blind carbon copy) fields by clicking on either of these links to the right of the *To* area.
 Recipients who are copied (Cc) will receive the email as if it is addressed to them; this option in usually used if you want them to be aware of the message but aren't expecting them to take any action or reply.
 Recipients who are blind copied (Bcc) will receive the message, but their email addresses won't be visible to other recipients of the email.
 This option is often used when sending an email to a long list of recipients where you don't want each individual to see the other people on the email.

 You should also include a short informative subject in the *Subject* area so that the recipient will know what the contents of the email are about.
 This is also helpful later when you may want to search your email to find a particular message.